aviihs/reactSites/README.md

 ## 🛠 Tech Stack

-- •	⚛ React – Component-based UI
+- 	⚛ React – Component-based UI
-- •	⚡ Vite – Fast and optimized build tool
+- 	⚡ Vite – Fast and optimized build tool
-- •	🎨 Tailwind CSS – Utility-first styling
+- 	🎨 Tailwind CSS – Utility-first styling
-- •	🚏 React Router – For seamless navigation
+- 	🚏 React Router – For seamless navigation

+## 🌱 Learning & Growth

+This project is part of my learning journey. 🚀
+I started building it while learning React & Tailwind CSS, and I’m constantly improving it.

+🔹 If you’re also learning, feel free to explore, modify, and contribute!

+## 🔗 Live Preview:

+- 🚀 Check it out here: [Live_Link](https://car.bhusalshiva.com.np/)

+---

+🌟 Thank you for visiting WheelsDeal – Your journey starts here! 🚗💨